kzlecha/dl_api_version_issues/README.md

 * `scripts/` contains the scripts used to run the analysis.
 Scripts are organized by use case in directories
 * `documentation/` contains the results of the analysis as of December 23, 2020.
-* `models` contains the lda, random forest, and linear regression models
+* `models/` contains the lda, random forest, and linear regression models
-* `plots` contains any generated graphs
+* `plots/` contains any generated graphs

 The datasets are not included in this repository.